dquimper/GitbookTest/6. Projects/Create a New Project.md

-## Create a New Project,The following fields are required for this request:
+## Create a New Project
+,The following fields are required for this request:

 "name"
 ,```POST {{base_url}}/projects```